-I’ve been working at the forefront of environmental health and climate change campaigns for nearly two decades, working to eliminate toxic chemicals from consumer products through policy and market shifts.
+I’ve been working at the forefront of environmental health and climate change movements for over two decades, working to eliminate toxic chemicals from consumer products through policy and market shifts.
 As a result I have been the lead strategist for the passage of over 30 laws aimed at better protecting public health, advancing consumer safety and addressing the urgency of climate change.
-I cut my teeth on public policy in Minnesota where I passed the nation’s first ban on BPA in baby bottles and sippy cups, among other toxic chemical related bills on phthalates, lead, and flame retardants.

 From there I moved to Washington D.C. to help start, build and run Safer Chemicals, Healthy Families, the nation’s largest campaign working to remove toxic chemicals from consumer products.
 We successfully built a national campaign to update our federal laws on toxic chemicals, the first reforms since the 1970s.
 I was the campaign’s lead lobbyist and grassroots organizer, building a national movement to make toxic chemical safety issues a conversation one that was discussed at the kitchen table.
 Simultaneously I worked with the nation’s top ten leading retailers to address harmful ingredients in the products they sell, leading to strong corporate policies addressing toxic chemicals from Target, Wal-Mart, Best Buy and others.